sprudhvi728/surfaceome_explorer/README.md

 an interactive web tool designed to streamline cell-surface protein identification from quantitative proteomics datasets.

-> **Note:** Surfaceome Explorer is an early-stage prototype intended for exploratory data analysis and hypothesis generation. protein annotations are based on curated public databases and should be interpreted alongside experimental evidence.
+> **Note:** Surfaceome Explorer is an exploratory data analysis and hypothesis generation. protein annotations are based on curated public databases and should be interpreted alongside experimental evidence.

 ## landing page